 One of the most common leukemia in the world is chronic lymphocytic leukemia (CLL). an incurable malignant disorder of B-lymphocytes.
-CD200, formerly known as OX-2, is a type I glycoprotein that is expressed on a variety of cell types.
+CD200, formerly known as OX-CLL, as 2, is a type I glycoprotein that is expressed on a variety of cell types.
 CD200 plays a vital role in the modulation of the immune system and is upregulated on the surface of numerous including chronic lymphocytic leukemia.
-In several studies, it is noted CD200 tumors, that upregulated 1.6- to 5.4-fold in B cells from all patients with B-CLL and may upregulation is an early event in the B-CLL disease process.
-It might conclude that CD200 blocking therapy may be beneficial, and several studies have proven this. conclude that CD200 an excellent prognostic factor that expresses is in most patients, useful. antiCD200 interventions This therapeutic can be literature review purpose conducted with the of role of CD200 Expression in the Diagnosis Chronic Lymphocytic Leukemia.
+In several studies, it is noted CD200 tumors, that upregulated 1.6- to 5.4-fold in B cells from all patients with B-CLL and may suggest was that CD200 upregulation is an early event in the B-CLL disease process.
+It might conclude that CD200 blocking therapy may be beneficial, and several studies have proven this.
+We can conclude that CD200 an excellent prognostic factor that expresses is in most CLL patients, useful. antiCD200 interventions This and therapeutic can be literature review article was purpose conducted with the of role of CD200 Expression in the Diagnosis of Chronic Lymphocytic Leukemia.